← Back to Blog

 Before we get into the code, a quick word on why I personally reach for Claude first.

 Claude produces long, coherent, accurate responses.
-It's particularly strong for tasks like summarisation, code generation, document Q&A, and writing — which maps to most of the AI features I'm asked to build for clients.
+It is particularly strong for tasks like summarisation, code generation, document Q&A, and writing, which maps to most of the AI features I am asked to build for clients.
 The API is clean, the pricing is competitive, and Anthropic has a strong track record on safety and reliability.

-That said, the pattern below works almost identically with OpenAI's API — the concepts transfer.
+That said, the pattern below works almost identically with OpenAI's API, so the concepts transfer.

 Project Setup